 Similarly, each device for Rachio vs RainMachine vs Skydrop works with compatible rain sensors.
 These serve as a back-up if Mother Nature has a surprise downpour that isn’t part of the forecast.
 For more information, head to these three links:

 Well, it’s a tough choice, but we have to choose a favorite.
 And the overall winner of Rachio vs RainMachine vs Skydrop is…

 Skydrop has similar features to Rachio and works well for many customers.
-It also has the lowest price tag by far, while still offering advanced features.
-As they add more smart home integration and continue to update their software, Skydrop will continue to capture happy customers in this market.
+It also has the lowest price tag by far, while still offering most of the advanced features you need.
+As they add more smart home integration and continue to update their software, Skydrop will continue to capture budget-minded customers in this market.